azuline/rose/README.md

 Let's now get Rosé up and running!

-First, let's confirm that the `rose` command exists and is accessible:
+Once Rosé is installed, let's first confirm that `rose` exists and is
+accessible:

 ```bash
 $ rose